 The Louvre Museum in Paris is immense, and one could spend a week exploring its exhibits.
-Unfortunately, most of us don't have that kind of time.
-So here is a brief guide so you can find out how to get the most out of one of the world's top art museums.
+Most of us don't have that kind of time, so here is a brief guide on how to get the most out of one of the world's top art museums.

 It was originally a fortress but was rebuilt in the grand Renaissance style from 1546 under François I as a royal palace.
 Subsequent monarchs added to it, keeping the style of the original.
-It was only in 1793 that the Louvre opened as a public art gallery during the French Revolution.
+In 1793, the Louvre opened as a public art gallery during the French Revolution.

-Originally the Palace housed the French King’s personal art but with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy of the rest of Europe and taking the art works as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
-Not all that booty has been returned by any means.
+Originally the palace housed the French King’s personal art.
+However, with Napoleon raging through Europe, looting the palaces and property of the royal families and aristocracy and taking the artworks as war booty, the Louvre rapidly attained the status of the world’s largest art gallery.
 So it's not surprising that today the Louvre is the world’s most visited museum.
-So prepare yourself if you want to get the most out of your visit.
+Prepare yourself if you want to get the most out of your visit.

-2. You can enter via the glass pyramid like everyone else, but you can also get to the ticket office through the Louvre mall (access on rue de Rivoli) underneath the museum.
+- Enter through the Louvre Mall.
+Although you can enter via the glass pyramid like everyone else, you can also get to the ticket office through the Louvre mall (access on Rue de Rivoli) underneath the museum.
 This can save you one of the two lines you might wait in.
 Sometimes, however, there is a line here as well to get in.
 Or buy your ticket in advance online, which is the best solution to save you queuing.
 But remember that you have to commit to a date as the ticket is only valid on that particular day.
-Buy your ticket online.
+Buy your ticket online to save time.

-4. Besides the Mona Lisa, prioritize what you'd like to see.
-The museum has a vast range of exhibits around 8 themes and ranges from Islamic art and Egyptian antiquities to French sculpture and Objets d’Art such as tapestries, ceramics and jewellery.
-The paintings section includes priceless works from France, Italy, Germany, the Netherlands and England.
+- Prioritize what you'd like to see.
+The museum has a vast range of exhibits around eight themes and ranges from Islamic art and Egyptian antiquities to French sculpture and Le département Objets d’Art such as tapestries, ceramics, and jewelry.
+The paintings section includes priceless works from France, Italy, Germany, the Netherlands, and England.

 What to See

-Or follow one of the Visitor Themed Trails for an overview.
+You can also follow one of the visitor-themed trails for an overview.
 Each trail follows a selection of works typical of a specific period, an artistic movement or a theme.
-For instance, choose Decorative Arts in 17th century France which takes you on a 90 minute journey.
+For instance, choose Decorative Arts in 17th century France, which takes you on a 90-minute journey.
 All of the themes are very well done and you can look at them online and download them in advance.

 Metro: Palais Royal-Musée du Louvre (Line 1)